Martin Bell OBE is one of the best-known and most highly regarded names in British television journalism.

 In 1992, whilst covering the war in Bosnia, Martin was seriously wounded by mortar fire in Sarajevo.

 Martin Bell was awarded the Royal Television Society’s Reporter of the Year Award in 1977 and 1993.

-Martin Bell left the BBC in April 1997 to stand as an Independent against the MP for Tatton Neil Hamilton.
+Martin left the BBC in April 1997 to stand as an Independent against the MP for Tatton Neil Hamilton.
 Bell won with an 11,000 vote majority, the first elected Independent since 1951.

-Martin Bell made a brief return to television news in 2003 when he provided analysis of the Iraq invasion for ITN’s Channel Five News.
+He made a brief return to television news in 2003 when he provided analysis of the Iraq invasion for ITN’s Channel Five News.

 In 2001, Bell was appointed UNICEF Ambassador for Humanitarian Emergencies.
-Assignments for UNICEF have included Tajikistan, Burundi, Kosovo, Malawi, Iraq, DRC, Darfur Afghanistan and Somalia
+Assignments for UNICEF have included Tajikistan, Burundi, Kosovo, Malawi, Iraq, DRC, Darfur Afghanistan and Somalia.